13 & Older Travel Program Frequently Asked Questions (FAQ)

 - Anyone interested in managing a Travel team, can submit their interest to the league President

-- All applications will be reviewed and a manager will be selected for each age group by the nominating committee (President, Vice President, Director of either Baseball or Softball, and Board Members)
+- All applications will be reviewed and a manager will be selected for each age group by the nominating committee (President, Vice President, Director, and Board Members)

-- All travel managers must be BAC Board confirmed, hold all coaching certifications required of BAC, and have the character, values, attitude and organizational expertise to run a travel team including selection of coaches, their on-going support, parent management, and strong player development
+- All travel managers must be BAC Board confirmed, hold all coaching certifications required of BAC, and have the character, values, attitude and organizational expertise to run a travel team including selection and support from coaches, parent management and player development

-- Though it is the manager's discretion, rosters are typically filled with 12 players to a team.
+- Though it is the manager's discretion, there are typically 12 players on a team.

-- Tryouts will be held typically in the late Summer, early Fall and players will be assessed by the team manager and (2) other Travel team managers or representatives from the BAC Board
+- Tryouts will be held typically in the early Fall and players will be assessed by the team manager and (2) other Travel team managers or representatives from the BAC Board

 - Players receive a rating (1 -5) in the following categories: